willwray/function_traits/readme.md

 * x 2 for `noexcept` true or false

+>It is tedious to have to write all of the necessary specializations.
+This library provides the specializations wrapped up as function traits.
+>
 >### Copy traits
 >I wanted a trait to copy qualifiers from source to target function types<sup>1</sup>.
 Since all 24/48 specializations are needed to implement *any* function trait